Mjz86/String/rope_paper.md

 - `for_each_slice` (Function called for each slice - doesn't change the rope): O(k+h) .

 - `for_range` (Mutable Reference - CAN change the rope): O(h+k) time, Memory O(k).
 This is the important one for in-place modifications.
 It create a continuous `mjz` string and apply the function, then it inserts the new string to the list of strings.

+ note : string  given from `for_range` is passed with two additional arguments `offset` and `length` ,  these arguments show where the actual range that we choose is , this is because  `for_range`  may be used on an already continuous region, and for this reason  , the continuous region in given fully , and the offset is specified for users to know what to do , note that all of the continuous region may be modified  , but the only granteed available region  is the range input requested  by `for_range`.

   More explanation: This makes each of the characters go first to a continuous `mjz` string buffer with reserved size of k, then calls the function, then inserts that buffer into the appropriate position, potentially reducing fragmentation for free.
 This also allows the API to provide a continuous mutable string to the function, improving its performance and user experience.
 Use with caution: if you have a one-gigabyte file and use this on all of it, you need 2 gigabytes of memory in the middle of the function (buffer + rope), but the end result would be a more continuous rope, reducing fragmentation.
 It's a trade-off.
 However, this isn't usually a problem because users would typically only modify small sections (= small k).
 Also, a continuous mutable string is easier to work with, and the user can read and modify batches together into a nice continuous chuck, while being easy to use and arguably faster over the long run.
 This also reduces fragmentation after the operation has completed, therefore, it's both a user-friendly and cache-friendly thing.
+ also: the state of the rope is unspecified  once the string is in the `for_range`  call back , this is because  some optimizations may be possible  that are not possible in the `pop_range`  case .

+- `pop_range` ( mut operation) :  makes the specified segmentat continuous  as if by calling `for_range` , then  returning the section,  while also not inserting back the data. note : the temporary returned by this function  shares less  data with the string in the rope via substring sharing , because unlike  `get_mut_range`,  this changes the ropes data representation.

+- `get_mut_range` ( mut operations,  use this insted if *this is the only accessed reference to the rope object) : return a  string , that is as if it was the temporary string in `for_range` , and as if `for_range`  was performed but the content was unchanged. note : the temporary returned by this function  shares the data with the string in the rope via substring sharing , and this operation  does not change the data represented by the rope , but reorders it , so its effects are like `get_const_range` , while also being  a logical mutation operation.

+- `get_const_range` ( const operations, only use when thread-safety is necessary, and mutations cause race conditions) : return a  string , that is as if it was the temporary string in `for_range`, but the rope is unchanged , ( if the user doesn't want to use lambdas , or has an asynchronous function , then using this and insert would be practically equivalent)
+ note: this is the least optimal way to call `for_range` , because  the previous  tree memory could not be reclaimed at all , and for cases of almost continuous strings that would only need some few push back or push fronts to be usable , this would need to copy it all , and wouldn't be able to share it out without modification.

 ## Benefits and Trade-offs: